Identification & Arrangements

 Application for an Educational Health Care Plan (EHCP)

-If a student continues to make less than expected progress, assistance from external services would be requested, in consultation with parents.
+If a student continues to make less than expected progress, assistance from external services would be requested, again in consultation with parents.

 External specialists can play an important part in the very early identification of special educational needs and in advising schools on effective provision.

-The Local Authority will seek evidence from the school that any strategy or programme implemented by the “assess-plan-do-review” cycle for the student has been continued for a reasonable period of time without success over several cycles.
+The Local Authority will seek evidence from the school that any strategy or programme implemented by the “assess-plan-do-review” cycle for the student has been continued for a reasonable period of time without success for several cycles.